 - Are you confident that your monitor screen is set up correctly to properly display the actual colour values in a digital image file?

-- Are you sure that your screen settings are right for imaging work, perhaps you're still using "out of the box" defaults, in which case it's very unlikely they are optimum.
+- Are you sure that your screen settings are right for imaging work, perhaps you're still using "out of the box" default settings, in which case it's very unlikely they are optimal.
 Most screens need optimised settings AND a good colour profile.
 I have an ebook about this.

-- Have you noticed that if adjusting a monitor using a visual calibrator - i.e. working without a sensor device to read screen colour - that there is quite a lot of leeway in the adjustments provided and that an opinion is often needed - so that it's is often not possible to decide exactly what setting to chose? is it even possible to set it up the same each time?
+- Have you tried adjusting a monitor using a visual calibrator utility - i.e. making manual adjustments whilst working without a sensor device to read screen colour from the screen - you will likely have noteced that there is quite a lot of leeway in the slider adjustments provided and that an opinion is often needed - so that it's is often not possible to decide exactly what slider setting to chose? is it even possible to set it up the same each time?
 Did you consider that the guesswork and estimation needed when using a visual utility means that a screen set up by another user, or even by you yourself at a different time may have a quite different appearance although you (both) thought both were right?

 - Have you considered that perhaps making actual measurements of a screen using a GOOD sensor designed for the job - or at the very least setting with a good visual utility by comparison to a verified print or certified proof print is the only way to achieve visual continuity between different sites and between users.